 Will Escargot open up a Patreon?

 Firstly, no, Escargot will definitely NOT place up actual ads.
-Microsoft’s legal department will notice that @valtron’s making money off their IP (intellectual property; basically the legal way of saying stuff someone/something owns), and eventually sue him, shutting down Escargot and kicking us all back to square one.
+Microsoft’s legal department will notice that @valtron’s making money off their IP (intellectual property; basically the legal way of saying stuff someone/something owns), and eventually cease-and-desist him, shutting down Escargot and kicking us all back to square one.
 We don’t want that, do we?

 Although I did have the idea of placing up mock ads for MSN/WLM to display.
 Obviously, they’re just for show and not for monetary gain, though.